-Questions: Reflect back on the past weeks of Lent.
-What have you discovered about Jesus?
-About your commitment as his follower?
-What practices do you want to continue year-round?
-In what liturgies of Holy Week will you take part?
+Questions: Reflect back on the weeks of Lent.
+What have you learned or discovered about Jesus and his ministry?
+What have you discovered about your own commitment as his follower?
+What Lenten practices do you want to continue?
+How will you keep love alive in your home, school, and community?